-This program encompasses several projects that expand sustainable agriculture in Montana, and focus on redeveloping local food systems to support both our rural and urban communities.
-Many AERO members are farmers and ranchers who employ the principles and practices of sustainable agriculture by sharing their experiences and findings on the community level in order to protect natural resources and create profitable agricultural businesses.
+AERO’s programming encompasses several projects that expand sustainable agriculture in Montana, and focus on redeveloping local food systems to support both our rural and urban communities.
+Many AERO members employ the principles and practices of sustainable agriculture, and share their experiences and findings on the community level in order to protect natural resources and create profitable agricultural businesses.

-How does AERO help to redevelop community-based food systems in Montana?
+How does AERO help redevelop community-based food systems in Montana?

-- Abundant Montana: AERO’s Abundant Montana Directory has been THE premier directory of farms, ranches, local food businesses, and agritourism opportunities for over 20 years.
+- Abundant Montana: AERO created this PREMIER directory of farms, ranches, local food businesses, and agritourism opportunities over 20 years ago!
 Now online with an interactive map, the directory is a valuable resource for consumers and producers alike.
-Check it out here, or update or submit your listing!
+Update or submit your listing here!

 - Montana Farm to School: AERO is a member of the Montana Farm to School Leadership Team, working with school nutrition programs, community nonprofit organizations, school administrators, teachers, parents, farmers, ranchers, policymakers and state agencies to explore strategies for connecting children to their food sources.

-- Food Policy: AERO is a founding member of the statewide food policy coalition Grow Montana, which has conducted foundational food systems research, developed Montana’s institutional market for local foods, and helped support food and agricultural entrepreneurs around the state.
+- Grow Montana: AERO is a founding member of the statewide food policy coalition Grow Montana, which has conducted food systems research, developed Montana’s institutional market for local foods, and helped support food and agricultural entrepreneurs around the state.

-- Montana FoodCorps: AERO is supporting the National Center for Appropriate Technology’s (NCAT) Montana FoodCorps, which is a team of full time, trained volunteers working on local food projects in nine rural Montana communities.
-AERO’s role is to help network the FoodCorps team and provide them with the resources needed to continue their leadership in Montana’s local food movement.
-Visit the Montana FoodCorps blog to learn more about their exciting work.
+- Montana FoodCorps: AERO supports NCAT’s Montana FoodCorps, which is a team of trained volunteers working on local food projects in 9 rural Montana communities.
+AERO helps network the FoodCorps team and provide them with the resources needed to continue their leadership in Montana’s local food movement.
+Visit the Montana FoodCorps website to learn more about their exciting work.

 - Clarifying Food Safety Regulations: AERO has helped Montana’s state agencies identify and address some of the challenges farmers and ranchers face in navigating laws and regulations that pertain to marketing products directly to consumers.

 - Expanding Opportunities for Poultry Producers: AERO has been a key partner with the Montana Poultry Growers Cooperative in the development of a mobile poultry processing unit.
-AERO also helped develop and publish the Montana Poultry Growers Cooperative’s Mobile Processing Unit Training & Use Manual, and supports training and outreach for the MPU.
+AERO also helped develop and publish the Montana Poultry Growers Mobile Processing Unit guide, and supports training and outreach for the MPU.

-- Community Gardens: In partnership with WEEL (Working for Economic Equality and Liberation), AERO founded the Helena Community Gardens (formerly the Growing Community Project), which is building community gardens within walking distance of every neighborhood in Helena, Montana.
+- Helena Community Gardens: AERO c0-founded the Helena Community Gardens (formerly the Growing Community Project), which is building community gardens within walking distance of every neighborhood in Helena, Montana.

 - Farm Tours: Every year AERO holds farm tours across the state, typically in the summer and autumn.
 The aim of these tours is three-fold: to connect farmers and community members, to highlight innovative work on farms and ranches across the state, and provide field-based education to farmers and ranchers.
 Click here to learn about upcoming and past farm tours.